PcloD/VRTK/DOCUMENTATION.md

    * `Collider[]` - An array of colliders that are associated with the controller.

 The ControllerColliders method retrieves all of the associated colliders on the controller.

+#### GetControllerType/0

+  > `public virtual SDK_BaseController.ControllerType GetControllerType()`

+  * Parameters
+   * _none_
+  * Returns
+   * `SDK_BaseController.ControllerType` - The type of controller that the interact touch is attached to.

+The GetControllerType method is a shortcut to retrieve the current controller type the interact touch is attached to.

 ### Example